Blacklusion/WAX-Blockchain-NFT-Museum/README.md

 Contributions are welcome!
 Whether it's reporting bugs, suggesting features, or submitting pull requests, your involvement is appreciated.

+## Funded by WAX Labs
+This project was funded by WAX Labs, an initiative by the WAX blockchain that provides grants to innovative projects aimed at expanding and enhancing the WAX ecosystem.
+WAX Labs supports developers, creators, and entrepreneurs who are building tools, applications, and experiences that contribute to the growth and adoption of the WAX blockchain, fostering a thriving Web3 community.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for details.